 PROTIP: Some kids can be so engrossed in their online activity that when it’s time to turn off the screen they throw a fit.
 Avoid a hassle and give a reminder 10 minutes, 5 minutes and 2 minutes before their designated screen time is set to end.
 During that time, ask your child about what they are doing online.
 This not only allows your child’s brain to destimulate, you are also connecting with them about the stuff they are interested in.

 Research The Apps That Work Best For You

 There are so many chrome parental controls out there that it may seem overwhelming.
 To start your research Google “Chrome Parental Extensions”.
 You can go right to the Google Play Store on Chrome to download these extensions, but you should get some reviews of them first.
 These reviews usually tell you how the app works and what you can do with it.
 Some are free, some have a cost and some are free to download, but have upgrades you have to pay to unlock.
 Choose which one is best for you based on what you need.

 Protect Your Child Outside of Chrome

 Most kids do all of their browsing on their phones.
 This is not limited to just searching for things on Google Chrome.
 They go on apps like WhatsApp, Instagram or Snapchat, a Chrome parental control extension can’t monitor what they do on these apps.
-Only phone monitoring software like Highster Mobile can allow you to remotely monitor your child’s online and phone activity without them ever even knowing.
+Only phone monitoring software like Highster Mobile can allow you to remotely monitor your child’s online and phone activity .
 This app works on just about any iPhone or Android device.